-Campus Discipline Management Offenses:
+Campus Discipline Management Offenses INCLUDE BUT NOT LIMITED TO:

-- Inappropriate attire (FNCA)
+- Dress Code.
+(FNCA)

-- Hazing.
+- Hazing, Organizations, Clubs.
 (FNCC)

 - Weapons.
 (FNCG)

 - Assault.
 (FNCH)

 - Drug and alcohol use.
 (FNCF)

 - Attendance.
-(FDD)
+(FED)

 - Disruptive activities.
 (FNCI, GKA)

-- Gambling.

-- Publications and prior review.
-(FMA)

-- Organizations and clubs.
-(FNCC)

-- Possession of prohibited devices.
-(FNCE)

-- Possession, use or being under the influence of restricted smoking material

-including, but not limited to, tobacco, electronic cigarettes or other substances

-which can be reasonably converted for smoking purposes whether it is presented

-as incense, herbs, spices or any blend thereof.
-(FNCD)

-- Damaging or vandalizing property owned by the district, other students or district employees.
+- Gambling. - Publications and prior review.
+(FMA) - Possession of prohibited electronic or telecommunication devices.
+(FNCE) - Possession, use or being under the influence of restricted smoking material including, but not limited to, tobacco, electronic cigarettes or other substances which can be reasonably converted for smoking purposes whether it is presented as incense, herbs, spices or any blend thereof.
+(FNCD) - Damaging or vandalizing property owned by the district, other students or district employees.
 (FNCB) - Using profanity or vulgar language, name calling, religious, ethnic or racial slurs, hate language, obscene gestures or derogatory statements.
 (FFH) - Engaging in sexual harassment or verbal or physical harassment based on another person's race, color, gender, national origin, disability or religion.
-(FFH) - Being disrespectful toward students, teachers, other school employees or school visitors. - Cheating or copying the work of another student. - Throwing objects, outside supervised school activities, that can cause bodily injury or property damage. - Leaving school grounds or school-sponsored events without permission. - Insubordination, including failure to comply with lawful directives from school personnel or school policies, rules and regulations. - Possession or use of matches, lighters, etc. - Committing robbery or theft. - Disobeying school rules about conduct on buses. - Fighting, committing physical abuse or threatening physical abuse. - Committing extortion, coercion, blackmail, that is, obtaining money or other objects of value from an unwilling person or forcing an individual to act through the use of force or threat of force. - Engaging in inappropriate physical or sexual conduct disruptive to other students or the school environment. - Engaging in dating violence, bullying, harassment or making hit lists. - Engaging in any other conduct that disrupts the school environment or educational process. - Improper use of technology resources. - Possession, use or distribution of prescription, nonprescription or homeopathic medication or dietary supplements.
-Except as allowed in (FFAC LEGAL), all medication should be provided to and administered by authorized school personnel.
+(FFH) - Being disrespectful toward students, teachers, other school employees or school visitors. - Cheating or copying the work of another student. - Throwing objects, outside supervised school activities, that can cause bodily injury or property damage. - Leaving school grounds or school-sponsored events without permission. - Insubordination, including failure to comply with lawful directives from school personnel or school policies, rules and regulations. - Possession or use of matches, lighters, etc. - Committing robbery or theft. - Disobeying school rules about conduct on buses.
+(FOA) - Fighting, committing physical abuse or threatening physical abuse.
+(FNCI) - Committing extortion, coercion, blackmail, that is, obtaining money or other objects of value from an unwilling person or forcing an individual to act through the use of force or threat of force. - Engaging in inappropriate physical or sexual conduct disruptive to other students or the school environment. - Engaging in dating violence, bullying, harassment or making hit lists.
+(FFI, FFH) - Engaging in any other conduct that disrupts the school environment or educational process.
+(FNCI) - Improper use of technology resources.
+(FOD) - Possession, use or distribution of prescription, nonprescription or homeopathic medication or dietary supplements.
+Except as allowed in (FFAC), all medication should be provided to and administered by authorized school personnel.